From the outset,

 Pacific and Grays Harbor counties have employed Mastr-II gear for their public safety radio systems for many years.
 As fortune would have it, after our project was well under way, and the benefits of having such an Emergency Communications system in place were becoming apparent, we began to receive surplus Mastr-II equipment, a few pieces at a time, from each of these entities.
 We also received donated equipment from the Naselle and Federal Way Fire Departments.
 Many Agencies were upgrading their equipment in anticipation of the 2013 deadline for narrow-band conversion by Part 90 operators.
 The timing could not have been better for us.
 It is a happy coincidence that they had used the same line on which we had decided.

-In the early days of solid-state design, the transistors were somewhat fragile, and the engineers designing a line of equipment to be sold widely wanted to ensure they were not creating a "warranty nightmare", in spite of having limited experience in the relatively new technology.
+In the early days of solid-state design, power transistors were somewhat fragile, and the engineers designing a line of equipment to be sold widely wanted to ensure they were not creating a "warranty nightmare", in spite of having limited experience in the relatively new technology.
 They knew that tubes were more forgiving to mismatched loads than the then-available solid-state devices, and customers were used to tubes commonly being replaced in normal service, sometimes often.
 Transistors are expensive to replace, so the new design had to be "bullet proof".
 In order to ensure that these radios would operate at least as well as the predecessors, they were carefully engineered to stand up to a good deal of abuse.
 The fact that most of our equipment has been operating for thirty years or more is a testament to the design skill of those engineers.
 The Mastr-II line was designed between 1970 and 1972, and went on sale in 1972.
 The product line was finally discontinued in 1993.

 The Mastr-II is available in "Station" and "Mobile" configurations.
 The Station is designed to mount into a standard 19-inch relay rack.
 These units will also bolt into the standard line of GE cabinets.
 These units were very popular in the Public Safety and Land Mobile radio services.
 They were also widely used in support of Government and Marine applications.
 With twenty years of supplying those industries, there were many units sold.